OpenLLM-France/Lucie-dataset-filtering/README.md

-# Bloom-ng-dataset-processing - Data processing scripts Bloom-ng-7B
+# Data processing - Bloom-ng-7B

-Code to process english and french datasets using ccnet and gopher, refineweb and redpajamaV2 metrics.
+Code to process English and French datasets using ccnet and gopher, refineweb and redpajamaV2 metrics.

 ## Note: todo

-- Near-deduplication is not implemented yet, minhashes are computed though.
+- Near-deduplication is not yet implemented, but minhashes are computed.

 # Process

 ## Installation

-Installation involves a modified version of packaged RedPajama code, automatically cloned upon install and available [here](https://github.com/EvanDufraisse/RedPajamaV2-Utils.git)
+Installation involves a modified version of the RedPajama packaged code, which is automatically cloned during installation and available [here](https://github.com/EvanDufraisse/RedPajamaV2-Utils.git)
 requirements: python 3.8+

 ```bash